Logica: Martin Read era

 Martin Read was recruited from GEC Marconi, where he had worked for Arnold Weinstock, and appointed CEO in August 1993.
 Most of the executive directors left the company during the two years following his appointment – David Mann, Colin Rowland, Andrew Karney, Ian Macleod and Cliff Preddy.
-This was not unexpected; as one of the very few still left, Andrew Given, later said, "As executive directors we knew we were being brave in choosing him, because for most of us it was like turkeys voting for Christmas."

 By 1994 the company had some 3,400 employees.

 Defence work was still going on within the company, being done both by both Logica plc and by a specific group known as Logica, Defence and Civil Government.